SlicerMorph/SlicerANTsPy/ANTsRegistration_Tutorial.md

    - For most analyses, this effect is small if you use 2+ iterations

 3. **Alternative: No initial template:**
-   - Setting "Initial Template" to `None` uses a simple mean of all images
+   - Setting "Initial Template" to `None` it uses the first sample in your pool as the reference.
+We don't advise doing that except for testing purposes.
-   - This is more unbiased but may take longer to converge
-   - May result in blurrier initial template

-4. **Best practice for publication:**
-   - Document your choice of reference specimen
-   - Report that you used a rigid average (not a single specimen)
-   - Consider testing with different references to assess sensitivity
-   - For critical studies, build templates with and without initial reference

 **For this tutorial:** Using a rigid average provides a good balance between computational efficiency and minimizing bias.

 ---

 ## Step 4: Building a Population Template

-Template building creates an average shape representing your population.
-We'll use **landmark-based initialization** for better alignment, then run **2 iterations** of template refinement.
+**Overview:** Template building creates an average shape representing your population using deformable registration.
+We'll use the original unaligned volumes as the input volumes, and use the landmarks to bring them into alignment with the reference, then run **2 iterations** of template refinement.
+At the end of the first step module will calculate a new template, and start the second iteration using that template as the reference.

+**TO DO: Explain why we are not using the output of our rigid registration (-transformed volumes) as input to this procedure.
+Effects of doing image resampling multiple times etc...

 ### Open the ANTsRegistration Module